oyaprotocol/contracts/README.md

 * Transaction proposals and execution in `OptimisticProposer`.
 * Vault management, including freezing/unfreezing and role assignments in `VaultTracker`.

+### Testnet Tokens

+There are four ERC-20 tokens deployed on *Sepolia Testnet*, which are used for testing transfers, swaps, and other simple defi transactions on the Oya Protocol.
+Each ERC-20 has a supply of 1B and the mock stablecoins, $OTUSDC and $OTUSDT, have 6 decimals to mimic the contracts of mainnet USDT and USDC.
+Please find the contract addresses below.

+* OyaTestWETH (OTWETH): 0xe0Ab3BaC84Af1f63719fE4B2e96d16505EC68842
+* OyaTestUSDC (OTUSDC): 0x69dB14C05d012ff97a0F41e37E327970dea4F5eA
+* OyaTestUSDT (OTUSDT): 0x897292EaEc4Ef49948a36727a02FA0388E46C692
+* OyaTestOYA (OTOYA): 0xaCe171bf775107B491D9F4d4Daa808Be6515B2d0

 ## Contributing

 Contributions are welcome!
 If you would like to contribute, please follow these steps: